oracle/oci-typescript-sdk/lib/managementdashboard/README.md

-# OCI NodeJS client for Management Dashboard Service
+# OCI Node.js client for Management Dashboard Service

 This module enables you to write code to manage resources for Management Dashboard Service.